tessamcdonnel/STAT-217-R-Course/chapter6.md

 *** =instructions
-Use the `t.test()` function to carry out a one sample t-test to determine if the population mean `variable` **differs** from null on average and use a 90% confidence interval to estimate the population mean.
+Use the `t.test()` function to carry out a one sample t-test to determine if the population mean `height` **differs** from null on average and use a 99% confidence interval to estimate the population mean height.
 *** =hint

 *** =pre_exercise_code